gre/developer-portal/_docs/coin/writing-tests.md

 };
 ```

-You can also generate it with a Ledger device with a seed that you want to freeze (that means you don't want to do anymore transaction with that seed, or you will need to regenerate the snapshot everytime) and execute in the CLI the command:
+You can also generate it with a Ledger device, with a seed that you want to freeze (meaning you don't want to do anymore transaction with that seed, or you will need to regenerate the snapshot everytime) and execute in the CLI the command:

 ```sh
 pnpm cli:run generateTestScanAccounts -c mycoin